mrbalraj007/Azure_DevOps_Projects/Azure_DevOps_All_Projects/05_Real-Time-DevOps-Project_CI-CD_Multi-Tier-With-Database/Multi-Stage_YAML_CI_CD_banking_app.md

 azureuser@devopsdemovm:~$
 ```

-Now, try to get all resouces and you will noticed there is an error related to "ImagePullBackoff".
+Now, try to get all resources, and you will notice there is an error related to "ImagePullBackoff".

 ```sh
 kubectl get all